Rhoana/fast64counter/README.txt

 implementation[1], with code borrowed from pandas[2].

-The khash code is modified to remove the ability to delete an entry, since this code is only used for counting (as in pandas).
+The khash code is modified to remove the ability to delete an entry, since this code is only used for counting, which gives ~10% faster performance.

 [1] https://github.com/attractivechaos/klib
 [2] https://github.com/pydata/pandas